-Cornell University, even as a research institution, offers opportunities that allow future faculty to develop their professional experience in reflective and also practical ways.
-As a fellow of the Center for Teaching Innovation, I worked with graduate students and faculty in different fields to think about teaching as a constant process for improvement and experimentation.
+As a fellow of Cornell’s Center for Teaching Innovation, I worked with graduate students and faculty in different fields to think about teaching as a constant process for improvement and experimentation.
 I have facilitated pedagogy workshops for the Romance Studies department as well as the larger community of teaching assistants and postdocs and am involved in a research project that explores my own teaching for future contributions in pedagogy with the Scholarship of Teaching and Learning Program.

 Center for Teaching Innovation (CTI), Cornell University